EXTREMOPHILARUM/just-commit/docs/config_settings.md

 2. Locate the feature you wish to modify.
 3. Change the value to `true` (to enable) or `false` (to disable).
 4. Save the file.

+## Available Configurations

+The `config/sample_settings.json` file includes the following configurations with their default values:

+- `intelligent_branch_naming`: true
+- `enhanced_diff`: true

+These settings represent just a sample of what can be configured.
+Refer to the sample file for a complete list of available configurations.

 ## Example Usage in `config/settings.py`